oyew707/Final-Project/proposal_template.md

 ## System Design

+Design tic tac to
+- Python to make the computer player (Easy:greedy Medium:greedy(or minimax) Hard: minimax)
+- Two People on the same site (two player mode)
+- UI
+- Chat for players

 1. System design of your solutions as a multi-tier Internet/web application.
+   The design of our web application consists of

 2. The architecture, better to use a diagram to illustrate the components and their relations.

 3. Tools to be used in the project, such as web server, CGI programming tool, databases, client side tools.
+   - React: for dynamic display of the board and chat
+   - Websockets: for communication (sending actions and chat messages)
+   - Database: for users(wins and loses)
+   - AJAX for CGI components
+   - Python for AI bot (Dave)

 ## Milestones & schedule